 Make Sure You Consider These Factors First

 A packaged terminal air conditioner, or PTAC, is a heating and cooling system rolled into one self-contained unit.
 Often used in hotels, hospitals, senior housing facilities and a myriad of other businesses, PTAC units offer several benefits over traditional HVAC units.
 They don’t require duct work, they are more energy efficient and cost-effective to operate, and they provide better climate control.
 Evergreen PTAC is a great unit and one to last for a long time.
+Find out more about you local gas laws and get them inspected by the professionals at companyx.

 Cost is a factor that should be considered when purchasing any appliance, including a PTAC.
 These units cost, on average, between $500 and $1,500; however, keep in mind higher priced units are usually more powerful.
 When doing price comparisons, make sure that you also consider the accessories that you will need – a heat pump, a sleeve and a grille, for example – and whether or not these accessories are included in the cost of the unit, or if you will need to purchase them separately.